Lesson Stocks 201

 Stocks or ETFs with low liquidity and fewer shares trading (low volume) may have wider Bid-Ask spreads, and investors may not be able to buy or sell at their desired prices.
 Securities with high liquidity and a high volume of shares being traded will generally have tight Bid-Ask spreads that are only a few cents (or less) apart (depending on the price of the security).

-As a result, ECNs and ATSs are always promoting higher liquidity to encourage an efficient market for all participants.
+As a result, ECNs are always promoting higher liquidity to encourage an efficient market for all participants.
 When you place a trade to buy or sell shares that removes liquidity from the market, there is sometimes a small per share fee charged.

 Removing vs. adding liquidity